MD/PhD

 Welcome from the Program Director

-We are so pleased that you are considering the MD/PhD program at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
-The program you select for your training will make a difference in your career success and satisfaction.
+We are pleased that you are considering the MD/PhD program at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
+Where you train to be a physician-scientist will make a difference in your success and career satisfaction.

 The Zucker School of Medicine has developed a curriculum designed to teach you to be conscientious and inquisitive physicians, and courageous and rigorous scientists.
 The preclinical curriculum emphasizes problem solving and evidence-based medicine, with clinical experiences integrated into the curriculum from day one.
-During the research portion of the program, students continue to participate in numerous educational activities including classes, small group meetings, and intensive specialized courses given by professional organizations.
+During the research portion of the program, students learn through numerous modalities including classes, small group meetings, and intensive specialized courses given by professional

 Best Wishes,